-Show your teen some credit cards that advertise different APR’s and use our credit card interest calculator to show them how much they’ll be paying back in interest.
+Show your teen some credit cards that advertise different APR’s to show them how much they’ll be paying back in interest.

 A £500 credit card balance repaid at the minimum each month, with an average APR of 19.8% will take nearly 6 years to pay back.
 Make sure your teen knows exactly what they’re getting into.
 Money Saving Expert Martin Lewis has a great calculator here to check how long your credit card will take you to pay back.